Andres Herkel: Professional career

 Andres Herkel began his professional career as researcher in the Estonian Institute of Pedagogical Research (1985-1989), followed by posts of editor of the literary journal Vikerkaar (1990-1991), editor-in-chief of Eesti Elu/Kultuur ja Elu (Estonian Life/Culture and Life) journal (1991-1992) and lecturer in the Estonian Institute of Humanities.
 In 1993-1999 he worked as Media Adviser in the Pro Patria faction of the Riigikogu (Estonian Parliament).

 In 1994, Herkel joined the conservative Pro Patria party (now known as the Union of Pro Patria and Res Publica - IRL).
 In 1999 he was for the first time elected to Riigikogu.
 In 2004 - 2007 he was Chairperson of the Pro Patria faction in Riigikogu.
-He currently serves his fourth term in parliament, having been re-elected in the recent elections in March 2011.
+He was re-elected for his fourth term in parliament in the March 2011 elections.

-In national politics, Herkel is he well known for his commitment to conservative values and for his conciliatory approach.
-He was the driving force behind the adoption of the statement on crimes of communism (link) in the Estonian Parliament (2002), which was approved by an impressive consensus.
+In national politics, Herkel is well known for his commitment to conservative values and for his conciliatory approach.
+He was the driving force behind the adoption of the 2002 statement on crimes of communism in the Estonian Parliament, which was approved by a wide consensus.

 Throughout his political career, Herkel has also focused on international affairs.
 Since 2003 he has been member of the Parliamentary Assembly of the Council of Europe (PACE), where he has held significant positions: Head of the Estonian delegation since 2007, vice-president of the PACE (2009-2011), rapporteur on the honouring of obligations and commitments by Azerbaijan (2004-2010) and the situation in Belarus (since 2011).
 In Azerbaijan his stern stance with the authorities won him much respect among human rights defenders and civil society activists.
 He has participated in various PACE election observation missions in Azerbaijan, Ukraine, Georgia and Moldova.
-He is also committed to pursuing the cause of human rights in Northern Caucasus, Cuba and Tibet.
-His articles on foreign policy are regularly published in Estonian press.
+He is also committed to pursuing the cause of human rights in the Northern Caucasus, Cuba and Tibet.
+His articles on foreign policy are regularly published in the Estonian press.

-In his campaign for the March 2011 parliamentary elections in Estonia, Herkel used small pepper-bags called "Herkel’s pepper-mix" with an aim of averting his electorate that too sweet campaign promises are counterproductive and unrealistic.
+In his campaign for the March 2011 parliamentary elections in Estonia, Herkel used small pepper-bags called "Herkel’s pepper-mix" with an aim of convincing his electorate that 'too sweet' campaign promises are counterproductive and unrealistic.
 He warned against repeating the same fiscal mistakes that had been made before the 2008-2010 economic crises in Estonia.

 Herkel is a long-standing member of the Estonian Broadcasting Council (1994-2000 and 2007–2011) and vice-president of Estonian Academic Oriental Society (2000-2011).

 Publications

-Andres Herkel has published several books in Estonian, including The Russian Puzzle (Vene mõistatus, 2007) Cuba in my Heart (Kuuba südames, together with former PM Mart Laar, 2008) and Azerbaijani letters (Aserbaidžaani kirjad, 2010).
+Andres Herkel has published several books in Estonian, including The Russian Puzzle (Vene mõistatus, 2007), Cuba in my Heart (Kuuba südames, together with former PM Mart Laar, 2008) and Azerbaijani letters (Aserbaidžaani kirjad, 2010).
 The latter is being translated into English.

 Herkel has also published poetry and is an essay-writer in Estonia (prizes by the main Estonian literary journal Looming (1993) and cultural weekly Sirp (1998)).